somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 This names a Cyclic Identity called Temperature of a System to be a relative Identity of Energy (The other relative part which completes the Identity of Energy cycle is called Entropy, it is the complementary pair of Temperature which will be introduced later).
 Further states that two systems are Identified with each other (to be at the same Temperature) if they are individually Identified to a common unique system (Identity).
 This is a statement of associative composition of the Temperature Identity.
 Usually, the Identification of Temperature of two systems is named Thermal Equilibrium.

-  - (Exercise).
-We as a system are in Thermal Equilibrium with our surrounding.
-At every point